 Address by the Minister of Foreign Affairs,

-Dr Nkosazana Dlamini Zuma, at the Funeral Service for
+Dr Nkosazana Dlamini Zuma at the National Congress of

 Ladies and Gentlemen

 I am delighted to accept this honour on behalf of President

 Mbeki.
 Though I am perhaps a little bias, there are

 few leaders in today's world who more genuinely deserve

 to be recognised in this way.
 President Mbeki is truly

 a "Good Brother" to the women of Africa, the